networknt/light-doc/content/getting-started/light-tram-4j.md

 There are three frameworks in light-platform focus on event driven microservices and light-tram-4j is the most fundamental one.
-Tram stands for transactional messaging and it enables an application atomically update state and send a message or a domain event as port of an database transaction.
+Tram stands for transactional messaging and it enables an application atomically update state and send a message or a domain event as part of an database transaction.
 Tram is a framework of ensuring data consistency within a microservices architecture.

 light-tram-4j provides several messaging abstractions: